 DUEMS is a very large part of LDOC each year.
 LDOC is one of the busiest days for DUEMS during the year.
-DUEMS traditionally staffs a small medical station in Kilgo Quad and utilizes our Quick Response Vehicle as well as a bike team and several teams on foot to respond to emergencies on East and West Campus.
-DUEMS works closely with Durham County EMS, Duke Police, and the Duke A-Team to ensure the health and safety of all LDOC participants.
+DUEMS staffs a medical station on Abele Quad as well as several roving teams and works closely with with Duke Life Flight, Durham County EMS, and Duke Police to ensure the health and safety of all LDOC participants.

 19. Where does DUEMS get its funding?

 DUEMS is a subsidiary of Duke Police, and therefore our primary funding source is the Duke University Police Department.
 DUEMS has a finance officer in charge of managing the budget, procuring funding, and allocating resources to the rest of the officer corps for appropriate spending.
 Additionally, DUEMS is funded by donations and gifts from family, friends, students, faculty, and alumni, as well as staffing fees for stand-bys at athletic and other large events.
 To learn more about how to donate or about our funding, see the question below, or contact our Finance Officer.

 20. How can I make a donation to DUEMS?

 DUEMS gladly accepts gifts, donations, and anonymous donations.
 Seniors, please consider making (part of) your senior gift to DUEMS.
 Practicing EMS is an expensive task and our members receive no monetary compensation for the work they do.
 Donations keep DUEMS afloat and help us to provide the best service possible to our community and campus.
 If you make a donation to Duke University, you can specify how that money is used and if you would like your money to go to DUEMS.
 To learn more about how to donate to DUEMS (or to actually donate), please contact our Finance Officer.